\ \_________\ \____________\ \___

 Some distros unmount filesystems before writing the system clock to the

 hardware clock.
-This means the global /etc/adjtime
+This means the global /etc/adjtime file is not available, which in

 turn means information such as clock drift and whether the hardware clock is in